DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 [Insert SD card Flashing video here]

-After flashing your Rasberry Pi using the insturctions above plug the power in, without the Photon Power Zero attached.
+After flashing your Rasberry Pi using the insturctions above, insert the SD card into your Raspberry Pi and plug the power in, without the Photon Power Zero attached.
+Note that the first time the Pi Zero boots after flashing the sd card it takes me before you can see the device on your LAN.
+Go get yourself a coffee and wait for it to appear.

 ![Alt text](img/RPi.jpg?raw=true "Title")<p style="text-align:center; font-style:italic;">Start by Powering the Raspberry Pi through USB

 In the image above the Pi i being powerd via a regular USB cable while we set it up for the Photon Power Zero.
+Make sure you never simultaneously power it through the Photon Power Zero and the USB port at the same time.
+Now:

 SSH into your Rasberry Pi with